Deodorant and Children: When to expect body odor

 One of my most distinct memories of third grade is that of my teacher pulling a boy aside and telling him it was time he started to wear deodorant.
 She then told us all that many of us would need to start using it during the school year.
 This is burned into my memory.
-I don’t remember what age I actually started to need it, but I remember this so vividly that I have regularly been doing “sniff” tests on Brayden this year so I wouldn’t miss it when he needed it (being in third grade and all).
+I don’t remember what age I actually started to need it, but I remember this so vividly that I have regularly been doing “sniff” tests on Brayden this year (his third grade year) so I wouldn’t miss it when he needed it (being in third grade and all).

 In about February of this year, McKenna had a friend over.
 When they came up to me, oh boy what a smell!
 I assumed it was the boy.
 Nope.
 Once he was gone, the smell lingered.
 I realized it was McKenna!
 I have been watching my oldest child for signs of needing deodorant and my third needed it first!

 McKenna has never been one who showers every day because of her eczema.
 We do every other day.
 But at this time, we were doing about every 3 days because this was the time when my ligaments in my foot were torn and I couldn’t move much.
-I couldn’t wash her, so my husband was having to do it in evenings before bed.
+I couldn’t wash her, so my husband was having to do it in the evenings before bed.

 I was naturally quite concerned about a 4 (almost 5) year old needing deodorant!
 I did a bunch of research.